jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 1: `grep -r` to search recursively for a pattern in the directory

-* Example 1: In this example, we use `grep -r` to search all text files within `./technical` (including text files contained within subdirectories) for the string "middle-class".
+* Example 1: In this example, we use `grep -r` to search all text files within `./technical` (including text files contained within subdirectories) for the string `"middle-class"`.
 ```
 jake@Jakes-MacBook-Pro technical % grep -r middle-class
 ./government/Media/Raising_the_Bar.txt:His middle-class upbringing in the '50s and '60s produced a